Andrew C. McLaughlin

 Andrew Cunningham McLaughlin (February 14, 1861 – September 24, 1947) was an American historian known as an authority on U.S. Constitutional history.

 Background

 McLaughlin was born in Illinois and received his bachelor's and law degrees from the University of Michigan.
 His father was David McLaughlin, born in Dalkeith, Scotland in 1830.
 His mother was Isabella Campbell, born in Edinburgh, Scotland in 1819.
-His parents met on board ship when emigrating to the United States, settling in Beardstown, IL.
+His parents met on board ship when emigrating to the United States, settling in Beardstown, Illinois.
 David McLaughlin was a merchant and civic leader in Muskegon, MI, where a school and street are named for him.

 Career

 Following his graduation, McLaughlin taught Latin at the University of Michigan, then transferred to the history department, where he taught American history until he was recruited in 1906 by University of Chicago president William Rainey Harper, teaching there until 1929.

 By 1903 McLaughlin was a respected historian.
 He was selected to be the first director of the Department of Historical Research at the newly created Carnegie Institution in Washington, D.C., a post he held for two years.
 In 1914 he was named president of the American Historical Association, becoming an advocate for historians giving guidance on world events, touring the United Kingdom in 1918 to support its efforts in World War I, lecturing on the causes that had led the United States into the war.
 His book America and Britain (1919) was a compilation of these lectures.